Solano 4 Wind Project

 As a member of the area Chamber of Commerce, we continue to work with our partners to support community efforts and events, agriculture and land conservation to benefit the region.
 We'll continue to distribute information and hold community meetings during critical phases of the project to keep the community informed and provide opportunity for input.

-• Support SMUD’s ability to meet the SB100 goals of a 100% clean energy portfolio by 2045
+• Support SMUD’s ability to meet the 2030 Zero Carbon Plan.

 Contact us